 3. Extra-Low-Molecular-Weight Hyaluronic Acid

 Hyaluronic acid ELMW has an average molecular-weight of 110,000 dalton.

 Hyaluronic acid LMW has an average molecular-weight of 1,000,000 dalton.

 5. High-Molecular-Weight Hyaluronic Acid

 This is the most common type of hyaluronic acid in skincare products.
-With a molecular-weight of up to 1,500,000 dalton, hyaluronic acid HMW has the least skin penetration ability.
+With a molecular-weight of up to 1,500,000 dalton, hyaluronic acid HMW has the lowest skin penetration ability.
 It is the cheapest hyaluronic acid and most widely used in skincare products, however, high-molecular-weight hyaluronic acid is also the least effective one.

 The Alternative Way to Boost Skin's Hyaluronic Acid Levels

 Hyaluronic acid serums and creams are not the only products that help replenish the skin's hyaluronic acid.
 There are few other ingredients that have been shown to boost the skin's hyaluronic acid levels such as: